 How Often Should You Have Electrical Maintenance?

-Regular electrical maintenance is essential, and exactly how often you need it depends on your specific facility.
+As part of your facility maintenance program, regular electrical maintenance is essential and exactly how often you need it depends on your specific facility.
 The general rule is that your facility’s electrical infrastructure should be checked and tested at least annually but depending on your state- and industry-specific requirements, this can vary.

 A professional commercial electrician can help you work out a schedule that aligns with your needs and helps you stay compliant with local ordinances.
 And bonus: if they notice a potential issue in your facility lighting or electrical system during one of these preventative checks, you can have it checked out before anything fails or flares up into a larger problem.

 Yes.
 It’s critical to engage a commercial electrician who has the proper training and certifications to handle your facility’s electrical needs.
 Find a trusted commercial electrician by engaging a reputable maintenance company that serves your area—preferably one that offers 24/7/365 service in case of emergencies—to ensure that you always have a capable electrician on call for your facility.
 Also, make sure the electrician (or company) you select specializes in caring for your facility’s specific needs; requirements vary from industry to industry.
 Check their credentials and service offerings to confirm they can handle your commercial space’s electrical preventative maintenance.
 When you partner with a company like RMS, we have Certified Commercial Electricians on staff, saving you the hassle of having multiple vendors.